 By the end of 2012, the DA and Helen Zille had not taken any action to fix the Khayelitsha streetlights.
 On 15 January 2013 only 11 streetlights were working on Landsdowne Road in Khayelitsha.
 The next day GroundUp published a piece by EE Treasurer Doron Isaacs, calling out Zille and Patricia de Lille for their fake promises, Twitter spin and tendency to blame the poor instead of attending to service delivery.

-By 30 January, GroundUp reported that the City was making some progress in fixing the lights.
-But officials continued to make excuses that we didn’t fully believe.
-They claimed that the lights were fixed in September 2012, getting the “burning rate” up to 90%, but this did not accord with the reality we observed.
+By 30 January, GroundUp reported the City was making some progress in fixing the lights.
+However, officials continued to make excuses that we didn’t fully believe.
+They claimed the lights were fixed in September 2012, getting the “burning rate” up to 90%, but this did not accord with the reality we observed.
 Secondly “vandalism” and “cable theft” were blamed as the main problems.
 These are obviously real problems, but to some extent they were used as excuses to cover for a lack of maintenance over the years.
 In fact, at around the same time, it was reported that copper wire theft had been cut massively.

 Meanwhile, comrades from EE, SJC and TAC had already been discussing a night march down Landsdowne Road to demand streetlights.
 The date for the night march was set for Monday 4 February 2013.
 On 1 February, the City rejected the notice about the intended march, sending an email stating: